-The use of a personal car can only be reimbursed for the mileage at the University mileage reimbursement rate (currently 50 cents per mile).
+Travel must always be cleared with the university as soon as the trip is complete.
+The use of a personal car can only be reimbursed for the mileage at the University mileage reimbursement rate.
 Receipts for gasoline purchase are accepted for car rentals or a University vehicle, but not for personal car use.